tribbloid/spookystuff/index.md

 <!-- Wondering what it does in 4 lines?
 Here is a simple breakdown: -->

-For more information on query syntax and usage, please go to [Query Guide].
+For more information on query syntax and usage, please go to [Query Guide](query.html).

 # Web Caching

 You may already notice that repeatedly running a query takes much less time than running it for the first time. this is because all web resources are cached: cached resources are loaded directly from a file directory (can be on any Hadoop-supported file system, namely HDD, HDFS, Amazon S3 and Tachyon etc.) if they haven't expired.
 RDD cache is enabled by default to facilitate repeated data wrangling and dry run.
-To disable it, simply set **conf.cacheRead** under SpookyContext to false or set **conf.pageExpireAfter** to a very small duration:
+To disable it, simply set **spooky.conf.cacheRead** = false or set **spooky.conf.pageExpireAfter** to a very small duration:

+{% highlight scala %}
 import scala.concurrent.duration._

-    spooky.conf.cacheRead = false
+spooky.conf.cacheRead = false // OR
 spooky.conf.pageExpireAfter = 1.minute
+{% endhighlight %}

 However, before you run a query, it is recommended to point the web cache directory to a publicly-accessible, high-available storage URL (e.g. starting with ```hdfs://``` or ```s3n://```).
-Otherwise SpookyStuff will use *<Java working directory>/temp/cache* on local file system by default, which means if your query is running on a cluster, it will have a chance not able to use already cached resources because they are on other machine(s).
-This directory can be set in SpookyContext by its **conf.dirs._cache**, which affects execution of all queries generated from it:
+Otherwise SpookyStuff will use *{Java-working-directory}/temp/cache* on local file system by default, which means if your query is running on a cluster, it will have a chance not able to use an already cached resource because it's on another machine.
+This directory can be set by **spooky.conf.dirs.cache**, which affects execution of all queries derived from it:

+{% highlight scala %}
 spooky.conf.dirs._cache = "hdfs://spooky-cache"
+{% endhighlight %}

 Or you can override the default web cache directory globally by setting **spooky.cache** system property in your Java option:

 - if your query is launched from a standalone Java application:

+{% highlight bash %}
 -Dspooky.cache=hdfs://spooky-cache
+{% endhighlight %}

 - OR, if your query is launched by spark-submit.sh

+{% highlight bash %}
 --conf spark.driver.extraJavaOptions="-Dspooky.cache=hdfs://spooky-cache"
+{% endhighlight %}

-For more performance optimization options, please go to [Deploying Guide].
+For more performance optimization options, please go to [Configuration Section](deploying.html#configuration).

 # Scaling

 SpookyStuff is optimized for running on Spark [cluster mode](cluster-overview.html), which accelerates execution by parallelizing over multiple machine's processing power and network bandwidth.

 It should be noted that despite being able to scale up to hundreds of nodes, SpookyStuff can only approximate linear speed gain (proportional to parallelism) if there is no other bottleneck, namely, your concurrent access should be smoothly handled by the web services being queried (e.g. brokered by a CDN or load balancer) and your cluster's network topology.
 Otherwise blindly increasing the size of your cluster will only yield diminishing return.
-Please refer to [Deploying Guide] for more recommended options on cluster mode.
+Please refer to [Scaling Section](deploying.html#scaling) for more recommended options on cluster mode.

 #### Performance

 # Profiling

-SpookyStuff has a metric system based on Spark's [Accumulator](https://spark.apache.org/docs/latest/programming-guide.html#AccumLink), it can be accessed from **metrics** property under the SpookyContext:
+SpookyStuff has a metric system based on Spark's [Accumulator](https://spark.apache.org/docs/latest/programming-guide.html#AccumLink), which can be accessed with **spooky.metrics**:

+{% highlight scala %}
 println(rows.spooky.metrics.toJSON)
-    ...
+{% endhighlight %}

-By default each query keep track of its own metric, if you would like to have all metrics of queries from the same SpookyContext to be aggregated, simply set **conf.shareMetrics** under SpookyContext to *true*.
+By default each query keep track of its own metric, if you would like to have all metrics of queries from the same SpookyContext to be aggregated, simply set **spooky.conf.shareMetrics** = true.

 # How to contribute